 How?
 When?
 Where?
 What?

-- We will offer one worship service at 10:15am
+- We will offer On-Campus Community Groups at 9:00am and Sunday Morning Worship at 10:15am

 - In accordance with the language of Phase 3, we will encourage limited physical distancing across campus